-This is what society is telling me.
-There is a group people that are a bit different.
+Society is telling me it's ok to hate gingers.
+The group people that are a bit different.
 Their skin is often a different colour and they apparently have collective characteristics.
-There's even a name for them, its that one with an N, two G's an I, an E and a R.

-This 6 letter word has even been used in song form to describe the power, suppression and prejudice that many have for this group of people.
+This 6 letter word has even been used in song form to describe the prejudice that many have for this group of people.
 They are often seen as less than and sometimes in disgust.

 Some of you may know the song, by Tim Minchin 'Prejudice'.
 As he talks about that nasty disgusting group of people known as ginger(s).

 As an adult I have figuratively and literally grow into my hair.
-But a child I was bullied because of my hair colour.
-At that time I found it strange, but accepted for some reason; that bullying black people for being black was wrong.
-However bullying me for having red, orange, ginger hair was ok.
+But as a child I was bullied because of my hair colour.
+At that time I found it strange, but accepted for some reason; bullying someone for having red, orange, ginger hair was ok.

 I never showered at school or college after sport because I felt the sight of my ginger pubes would send shockwaves and result in even more bullying.
 I would dry off and spray and hope that would get me through the day.